kk4ead/fascism/index.md

 title: Contents
 ---

-This is a list of readings prepared for the [White People for Black Lives Los Angeles](https://www.facebook.com/wp4rj) general meeting on February 12, 2017.
-Please send questions or comments to [fascism@kk4ead.org](mailto:fascism@kk4ead.org).
+This is a list of readings prepared for the [White People for Black Lives Los Angeles](https://www.facebook.com/wp4bl) general meeting on February 12, 2017.

 ## Meeting Handouts